-Join our movement and support a Black woman, Deaf led organization by purchasing a Black Deaf Students Matter t-shirt ($20).
+Join our movement and support a Black woman, Deaf led organization by purchasing a Black Deaf Students Matter t-shirt.

 Sign name, “cute, smile” in ASL with a “K."

-Kei-Che was exposed to fingerspelling as an adolescent.
-She was introduced to American Sign Language formally as a senior in high school in Tucson, Arizona.
-It was in college where she learned to accept her deafness and challenged others to do the same through kindness and spreading love.
-It was then when she noticed the beauty of American Sign Language and it’s impacts on communities but she wasn’t yet conscious of the transformation that she would soon undergo, as she identifies with being "Deaf."
+She was exposed to fingerspelling as an adolescent.
+Then formally introduced to American Sign Language during her senior year in high school in Tucson, Arizona.
+(Shoutout to Ms. Isela Q.) It was in college where she learned to accept her deafness and challenged others to do the same through kindness and spreading love.
+She noticed the beauty of ASL , the variations, and its impacts on communities...but she wasn’t yet conscious of the transformation that she would soon undergo, as she identifies with being "Deaf," by the way of connection to BlackDeaf communities.

 Proposals are available upon request.